 (1) What is a Florida Supercon?

-Florida Supercon is a four day festival and convention each year (around July 4th weekend) meant to celebrate Comic Books, Animation, Cartoons, Anime, Video Games, Fantasy, Sci-Fi, Pop Culture and all things Geek!
-The event takes up the entire Miami Airport Convention Center and Doubletree Miami Convention Center Hotel, including all the convention halls, ballrooms, event rooms and hallways.
-Highlights include:
+Florida Supercon is a four day festival and convention each year (around June and July) meant to celebrate Comic Books, Animation, Cartoons, Anime, Video Games, Cosplay, Fantasy, Sci-Fi, Pop Culture and all things Geek!
+It is the largest event of its kind in South Florida, and one of the largest events of its kind in the United States.

-- The Main Exhibition Room is 50,000 square feet and host hundreds of exhbitors, vendors, craftspeople, publishers, artists and writers.
-Located in the West Wing of the Convention Center on the ground floor.
+- The Main Exhibition Room is 190,000 square feet and will host hundreds of exhibitors, vendors, craftspeople, publishers, artists and writers.
+Located in Hall A, B, C, and D of The Greater Fort Lauderdale Convention Center.

 - Our Hall of Fame area is where you can get autographs and photos with some of your favorite celebrities and is located in the Main Exhibition Room.

-- Our main events stage has seating for an audience of over 4,000 and is where our main events take place, including Celebrity Q&A's / Panels, Supercon Championship Wrestling, Costume Competition and Concerts.
-Located in the East Wing of the Convention Center on the ground floor.
+- Our main events stage has seating for an audience of over 2,500 and is where our main events take place, including our main Celebrity Q&A’s / Panels, Costume Competitions, and Concerts.

-- Our ballroom stage features more Celebrity Q&A's / Panels, Cosplay Contests, Gameshows and more!
-Located on the 2nd Floor of the Convention Center.
+- Our ballroom stages feature more Celebrity Q&A’s / Panels, Cosplay Contests, Game Shows and more!

-- Our Video Game ballroom is the place for video game free play and tournaments.
-Located in the Doubletree Hotel Ballrooms.
+- Our Video Game Ballroom is the place for video game free play and tournaments.

-- Our Gaming rooms host tabletop gaming including: Roleplaying games and CCG's.
-Located on the 2nd Floor of the Convention Center.
+- Our Gaming rooms host tabletop gaming, including Role-playing games and CCG’s.

-- Plus we have over a dozen additional event rooms featuring more panels, Q&A's, film festival screenings, anime viewings, anime music videos, cultural panels, workshops and much, much more!
-Located on the 2nd Floor of the Convention Center.
+- Plus we have over a dozen additional event rooms featuring more panels, Q&A’s, film festival screenings, anime viewings, anime music videos, cultural panels, workshops, and much, much more!

-Florida Supercon is a truly unique event and has more events than any other show of its kind in Florida, with over 650 unique events in 2012 and approx. 1,000 more planned for 2013!
+- Florida Supercon is a truly unique event and has more events than any other show of its kind in Florida, with over 750 unique events in 2016 and even more planned for 2017!

 (2) When is Florida Supercon?